Dave Filoni: Producing and directing

 In 2008, he served as director of the Star Wars: The Clone Wars animated feature film, and the supervising director of the Star Wars: The Clone Wars animated series.

-Filoni made an appearance at Celebration IV in May 2007 with producer Catherine Winder to discuss the beginnings of the new television series and reveal how The Clone Wars is being created.
+Filoni made an appearance at Celebration IV in May 2007 with producer Catherine Winder to discuss the beginnings of the new television series and reveal how The Clone Wars was being created.
 At the time, he announced he would be writing for the Clone Wars monthly comic.
 Filoni voices the bounty hunter Embo during various episodes in different seasons.
 In February 2009, Filoni was inducted as an Honorary Member of the 501st Legion international costuming organization in recognition of his contributions to the continuing Star Wars saga.

 Filoni was as an executive producer of Star Wars Rebels, which debuted in fall 2014, alongside Greg Weisman and Simon Kinberg.
-For the first two seasons he also served as its supervising director.
+For the first two seasons, he also served as its supervising director.
 He appointed Justin Ridge as his successor for the remainder of the show, though he still remained as executive producer.
 Filoni departed as supervising director in September 2016 when he was given the job as overseer of all future and current Lucasfilm Animation projects.
 He returned as supervising director for season four.
+Throughout the show's run, Filoni also voiced the astromech droid Chopper.

-In 2019, Jon Favreau invited Filoni to work with him to create The Mandalorian, a live action Star Wars television series that premiered on Disney+ in November 2019.
+In 2019, Jon Favreau invited Filoni to work with him to create The Mandalorian, a live-action Star Wars television series that premiered on Disney+ in November 2019.
 Referred to as a "Lucas encyclopedia", he contributes to and consults on many aspects of the series' production and began influencing the direction of the story in season two.
-He is an executive producer of the show and made his live action debut as the director of episode one of the first season.
+He is an executive producer of the show and made his live-action debut as the director of episode one of the first season.
+Filoni has also been involved as executive producer of other Star Wars interconnected shows, The Book of Boba Fett, Ahsoka and Skeleton Crew.
+In April 2023, it was announced that Filoni would write and direct a Star Wars film, closing out these interconnected stories with a focus on the New Republic.

 Promotion

 In mid-2020, Lucasfilm quietly promoted Filoni as executive producer and executive creative director for the studio.
-His promotion was not announced to the public until Lucasfilm updated its list of their executives on its website with the addition of Filoni in May 2021.
+His promotion was not announced to the public until Lucasfilm updated its list of executives on its website with the addition of Filoni in May 2021.

+In November 2023, it was announced that Filoni had been promoted to Chief Creative Officer of Lucasfilm.

 Voice acting

 Filoni provided the voice of the bounty hunter Embo and the droid CH-33P ("Cheep") in Star Wars: The Clone Wars.
 In the Star Wars Rebels season three episodes "The Holocrons of Fate" and "Legacy of Mandalore", Filoni voiced a Rebel Crewman, Stormtroopers, and Mandalorian Warrior, respectively.
-He also voiced Chopper for the entirety of the show, a fact not revealed until the series finale.
+He also voiced Chopper for the entirety of the show, a fact not revealed until the end credits of the series finale.